Outline = instant pop

 Tips: Use arrow keys to nudge (hold Shift for bigger steps).
 Ctrl/Cmd + D duplicates a text box.
 Press Delete to remove a selected text box.

 All processing happens in your browser.
 Nothing is uploaded.
-Keyboard controls let you move and edit text boxes precisely.
+Keyboard controls let you move and edit text boxes precisely, which also helps users who prefer non-mouse input.

 A thin outline (about 5–10% of your font size) makes words readable on busy photos—like a sticker around your letters.